 But lenders can take borrowers to court to collect money from the loan as part of the collections strategy.
-And if borrowers ignore the summons and don’t attend these court hearings, the judge will decide the case without you, and that could lead to an arrest.
+And if borrowers ignore the summons and don’t attend these court hearings, the judge will decide the case without you, which theoretically could lead to an arrest depending on your state.
 But it won’t be because of the inability to repay the loan.

 Payday loan collection tactics